whoamiafterall/bewegungskalender/README.md

 This script does several things (most of them optional) interacting with Nextcloud Calendars via caldav:

 - Get Events submitted through a Form and automatically add them to a calendar
-- Fetch all the Events from multiple Calendars in a given timeframe.
+- Fetch all the Events from multiple Calendars, locate those Events on Openstreetmap using Nominatim and store the information in a database
-- Locate those Events on Openstreetmap using Nominatim, producing GeoJSON files for a [Map](https://umap.openstreetmap.fr/en/map/bewegungskalender-karte_1048275)
+- Sync Changes regularly (through cron jobs) to keep the database up to date with the CalDav backend
+- Display Events in a nice Web-App with a Map and List View with lots of filters
+- Add an "About" Page to the Web-App
+- Add a "Links" Page to the Web-App
 - Write a Message listing the Events in MarkDown, HTML, or Plain Text.
-- Send the message to a Mailing List in HTML: <bewegungskalender@lists.riseup.net>
+- Send the message via Mail in HTML/Plaintext.
-- Post the message to a Telegram channel in MarkDown: <https://t.me/bewegungskalender>
+- Post the message to a Telegram channel in MarkDown
 - Write the Message to StdOut in Plain Text

 ### Roadmap